The Reasonable Intelligence Agency

 Article 57(2) of the First Additional Protocol to the Geneva Conventions requires parties to an armed conflict to “do everything feasible to verify” their objects of attack and take “all precautions” to minimize civilian casualties and unintentional damage to civilian property.
 This obligation has been interpreted in international law to require state parties to set up an “effective intelligence gathering system” that would properly identify targets using all technical means at the disposal of the combating forces.

+The paper makes two important contributions: First, it highlights a temporal and spatial disconnect between the intelligence and military functions, which is not sufficiently accounted for in our contemporary laws of war.
 Tribunals and military manuals guide us to rely on the "reasonable commander" test in determining the lawfulness of a particular strike.
 Yet, in the process we overlook the fact that any reasonable commander will turn to her "reasonable intelligence agency"—the contours of this standard are conspicuously under-defined.
-This paper takes a first step at proposing such a standard, a new duty of care, based on both historical analysis and emerging best practices.
-In so doing the paper proposes a path forward for addressing the accountability gap that permeates contemporary IHL as it relates to state responsibility for wartime errors and mistakes.
+Second, the paper demonstrates the existence of an accountability gap in IHL for faulty intelligence used in targeting decisions.
+The paper takes a first step at proposing a new duty of care, under which states will be held civilly liable for unreasonable intelligence errors that are found to be the cause for the otherwise avoidable civilian harm.

 Keywords: Public International Law, International Humanitarian Law, National Security Law, Intelligence Studies, Precautionary Principle, Laws of War, Duty of Care, Reasonableness